Lavendulan: Type locality

-A lavender blue mineral was discovered in 1837 by Johann F A Breithaupt in Annaberg in the Erzgebirge, which is a mountainous region spanning the Czech Republic and Germany.
-The mineral was named “lavendulan” after the color, and Annaberg was the designated type locality.
-In 1853 Vogel found a specimen of lavendulan from Joachimstal, also in the Erzgebirge, which was similar in appearance and characteristics to the material from Annaberg.
+A lavender blue mineral was discovered in 1837 by Johann F. A. Breithaupt in Annaberg in the Ore Mountains, which is a mountainous region spanning the Czech Republic and Germany.
+The mineral was named "lavendulan" after the color, and Annaberg was the designated type locality.
+In 1853, Vogel found a specimen of lavendulan from Jáchymov, also in the Ore Mountains, which was similar in appearance and characteristics to the material from Annaberg.

 In 1877 Goldsmith examined some specimens of a turquoise blue arsenate of copper from the cobalt deposits of San Juan, Chile, and announced that they were also lavendulan.

-Nearly fifty years later, In 1924, William Foshag announced that the Chilean material was entirely distinct from that from Joachimstal, and he determined that it was a new mineral, and gave it the name freirinite, from the locality, the Blanca Mine, Freirina, Huasca Province, Atacama Region, Chile.
+Nearly fifty years later, In 1924, William Foshag announced that the Chilean material was entirely distinct from that from Jáchymov, and he determined that it was a new mineral, and gave it the name freirinite, from the locality, the Blanca Mine, Freirina, Huasca Province, Atacama Region, Chile.

 In 1957, however, Claude Guillemin found that lavendulan and freirinite from the type localities gave identical x-ray powder patterns, and freirinite was discredited as a mineral species.

 Yet another fifty years passed, and in 2007 Geister et al. re-examined Breithaupt's type specimen and found that it was a mixture unrelated to modern lavendulan.
-The second locality where lavendulan was found is in the Czech Republic, so the type locality of the species was changed to there, namely St Joachimsthal, St Joachimsthal District, Erzgebirge, Karlovy Vary Region, Bohemia, Czech Republic.
+The second locality where lavendulan was found is in the Czech Republic, so the type locality of the species was changed to there, namely Jáchymov, Ore Mountains, Karlovy Vary Region.

 The type material is held at the Mining Academy, Freiberg, Germany, reference 20944.